-Trump Departs New York Arrives Washington D.C.
-For Inauguration
+Trump Departs New York, Arrives In Washington, D.C., For Inauguration

 “Arriving in Washington DC with my family.
 A very special moment! #MAGA #Inauguration2017”

-After leaving Joint Base Andrews, Trump went straight to his Washington D.C. hotel to attend a luncheon with GOP members of Congress.
+After leaving Joint Base Andrews, Trump went straight to his Washington, D.C., hotel to attend a luncheon with GOP members of Congress.

-At the luncheon he invited his wife Melania to the podium to make a few remarks.
+At the luncheon, he invited his wife, Melania, to the podium to make a few remarks.

-“Would you like to say a couple of words?’
+“Would you like to say a couple of words?”
 Trump asked after a brief address, according to the Daily Mail.

 “It’s great to be here and thank you all for your support,” Melania said briefly.
 “And tomorrow we start the work.
 Ahead… a lot of responsibility, a lot to take care of, and we will Make America great again.”

-Later, at about 3: 30 p.m., Trump placed a wreath at Arlington National Cemetery.
-He was accompanied to Arlington by his vice presidential pick Mike Pence and Maj.
+Later, at about 3:30 p.m., Trump placed a wreath at Arlington National Cemetery.
+He was accompanied to Arlington by vice president-elect Mike Pence and Maj.
 Gen. Bradley Becker, according to CBS News.

 WATCH LIVE: President-elect Trump, VP-elect Pence laying wreath at Arlington Cemetery: https://t.co/hInz2MDdci #inauguration pic.twitter.com/Ymei4CtmcP